AdobeDocs/experience-manager-cloud-service.en/help/release-notes/aem-cloud-changes.md

 * MSM Blueprint and custom MSM roll-out configurations must be installed from Git via the CI/CD pipeline.
 * I18n translation changes need to come from Git via the CI/CD pipeline.

-## OSGi bundles and settings must be repository-based {#osgi}
+## OSGi bundles and configurations must be treated as code {#osgi}

-The Web Console, used in previous versions of AEM to change OSGi settings, is not available in AEM Cloud Service.
-Therefore changes to OSGi must be introduced via the CI/CD pipeline.
+Changes to OSGi bundles and configurations must be introduced via the CI/CD pipeline.

-* Changes to OSGi settings can only come via Git persistence as JCR-based OSGi settings.
-* New or updated OSGi bundles must be introduced via Git as part of the CI/CD pipeline build process.
+* New or updated OSGi bundles must be introduced through Git via the CI/CD pipeline.
+* Changes to OSGi configurations can only come from Git via the CI/CD pipeline.

+The Web Console, used in previous versions of AEM to change OSGi bundles and configurations, is not available in AEM Cloud Service.

 ## Changes to publish repository are not allowed {#changes-to-publish-repo}